 signs of allergy such as shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other

 seizures, fits or convulsions

-very rarely your erection may persist for longer than usual.
-If your erection continues for four hours, or sooner if there
+your erection be increased, painful or may persist for longer than usual.
+If your erection continues for four hours, or sooner

-eyesight in one or more eyes or experience changes in vision such as blurring, a blue colour to your vision or a greater awareness
+eyesight in one or both eyes or experience changes in vision such as blurring, a blue colour to your vision or a greater awareness

 This is not a complete list of all possible side effects.
 Others may occur in some people and there may be side effects not

 If you notice any other symptoms that worry you, check with your doctor.